19hours/sg-statutes/Acts/Stamp Duties Act.md

 2 or more residential properties are conveyed, transferred or assigned under the instrument

+3% of the total amount of consideration of the residential properties that are conveyed, assigned or transferred, after deducting the amount of consideration for any one of those residential properties, as elected by the person paying the duty

 (iii)

 if —

-3% of the total amount of consideration of the residential properties that are conveyed, assigned or transferred, after deducting the total amount of consideration for any 2 of those residential properties, as elected by the person paying the duty

 (A)